Al-G834/project-yapm/README.md

 **1. Add Processing**\
 Populate the SITE ID, USERNAME, and PASSWORD widgets.
+Pressing the 'Add' button triggers the app to validate the SITE ID and USERNAME values, the characters " and ' are not allowed.
-Pressing the 'Add' button causes the app to check if the Site ID already exists, if it does and error message is displayed in the Text frame below.
+The app then checks if the Site ID already exists, if it does an error message is displayed in the Text frame below.
 If the Site ID does not exist in the dictionary, the password is checked for the following:
 - the password must be longer than 7 characters.